IYdK/VAKI_diagnosis_ML4H/README.md

 ```
 @misc{yasrebi2023causal,
       title={Causal prediction models for medication safety monitoring: The diagnosis of vancomycin-induced acute kidney injury},
-      author={Yasrebi-de Kom, Izak and Joanna Klopotowska and Dave Dongelmans and Nicolette De Keizer and Kitty Jager and Ameen Abu-Hanna and Giovanni Cinà},
+      author={Izak {Yasrebi-de Kom} and Joanna Klopotowska and Dave Dongelmans and Nicolette De Keizer and Kitty Jager and Ameen Abu-Hanna and Giovanni Cinà},
       year={2023},
       eprint={2311.09137},
       archivePrefix={arXiv},